Jon Oringer: Recent developments

 In 2014, Oringer spoke at 2014 Class Day at the Columbia University School of Engineering and Applied Science.
 After maintaining its New York headquarters for years in a Wall Street office, in March 2014 Oringer relocated Shutterstock to the Empire State Building.

 In January 2015, Oringer oversaw Shutterstock's acquisition of both Rex Features, Europe's largest independent photo press agency, and PremiumBeat, a stock music and sound effects service.

 Following Shutterstock's decision to implement a tool to censor results in China, Oringer defended the company's decision when faced with an employee petition against the system.

 In February 2020, Oringer announced that he would be stepping down as Shutterstock CEO effective April 2020, and would become executive chairman.

 Awards and recognition

 Oringer has been recognized with a number of business awards, and in 2009 he was selected 41st on the Silicon Alley 100, an annual list of the 100 most influential entrepreneurs, investors, executives, and technologists in Manhattan.
 Business Insider named Oringer the coolest person in all of New York technology in 2013.
 Oringer was recognized in June 2012 as New York's Technology Entrepreneur of the Year by Ernst & Young, and the following year Oringer was recognized as one of Crain's New York class of 2013 40 Under 40.

 Personal life

 Based in West Village in Manhattan, around 2012 Oringer became a certified commercial helicopter pilot.

-In 2020, Oringer paid $42 million for a Miami Beach mansion, marking a record on North Bay Road.
+In 2020, Oringer paid $42 million for a Miami Beach mansion, marking a record on North Bay Road, only eclipsed in 2024 by David and Victoria Beckham.